-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Continuous Internal Assessment : 50 Semester End Exa minatior n (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous] Internal As sessment : 50 Semester End Exa mination (3 Hours) 50

 Course Objectives: The main objectives of this course are to

 - 1. To undertake sustained learning in fluid mechanics to advance their knowledge in this field. - 2.
 To enhance the understanding of fluid mechanics, including the equations of motion in differential form and turbulence. - 3.
 To understand an idea about stilling basin types. - 4.
 To understand hydraulic mechanics.